junguler/m3u-player-web/readme.md

 - automatic metadata loading for the currently playing stream
 - smart search that searches music genres as well as station names in the sub pages
 - shuffle button that randomly chooses a playlist in the main page and chooses a random stream in sub pages
+- favorite streams and/or playlists with their own dedicate pages
+- blacklist streams and/or playlists with their own dedicate pages